Pumpkin Pie Overnight Oats

 - chia seeds – these little seeds add a bit of fiber, protein and omega-3 fatty acids and they help absorb some of the liquid which gives the oats a thicker consistency.

-- sea salt – a pinch of sea salt is the perfect flavor enhancer and brings out the nutty flavor of the oats.
+- sea salt – the perfect flavor enhancer and brings out the nutty flavor of the oats.

 - toppings – feel free to use your favorite toppings here!
 Some ideas: pecans, hemp seeds, pepitas, nut butter, coconut whip cream, dried cranberries or granola.
 This pumpkin granola would be delicious as a topping.